Taj Mahal#1 in Best Things To Do in Agra

 While most visitors have seen pictures of the monument and heard the lovers' tale, coming face to face with the Taj Mahal remains a unique and awe-inspiring experience.
-"Words cannot express how it feels to actually see it and be there," says one TripAdvisor user.
-This UNESCO World Heritage Site welcomes between two and four million visitors per year, and hardly any of them leave disappointed.
+This UNESCO World Heritage Site welcomes between seven and eight million visitors per year, and hardly any of them leave disappointed.
 That said, the one thing that can disrupt the serenity of the Taj Mahal is overcrowding.
 Be sure to visit at sunrise or sunset to avoid peak times.

 There are three entrances to the site: the Western, Eastern, and Southern Gates.
 You'll want to put any non-permissible items, such as food and drinks (other than water), in the lockers available.
 If you are not visiting the Taj Mahal on an organized tour, you can easily take a short taxi ride from central Agra as the Taj Mahal is located just east of downtown.
 The Taj Mahal welcomes visitors every day from sunrise to sunset, except Fridays.
 The entrance fee for international travelers is 1,000 rupees (about $16) and can be purchased at any of the gates.
 For more information, consult the Taj Mahal's official website.

 #2 Agra Fort